 4.1 Incident Commander

-The Incident Commander (IC) is the person in charge at the incident who must be fully qualified to manage the incident.
+The Incident Commander (IC) is the person in charge of the incident who must be fully qualified to manage the incident.
 As incidents grow in size or become increasingly complex, a more highly qualified IC may be assigned by the responsible jurisdiction or agency.

 The sole function of the IC is to manage the incident by assigning tactical resources and overseeing operations, delegating authority to others as required.
-The IC should not become involved in hands on activities
+The IC should not become involved in hands-on activities

 4.2 Incident Command Post